 So here, rather than just defining vitamin D, the meta descriptions are telling us why vitamin D is important.
 One practically gives you all the information you need to know right in the meta description:

 Adequate vitamin D intake is important for the regulation of calcium and phosphorus absorption, maintenance of healthy bones and teeth, and is suggested to supply a protective effect against multiple diseases and conditions such as cancer, type 1 diabetes and multiple sclerosis.

 3. It’s Readable

-A good meta description reads almost like a flash fiction story: it’s a compelling piece of ad copy that describes exactly what you’re going to get when you click through.
+Good meta descriptions read almost like a flash fiction story: they’re compelling pieces of ad copy that describe exactly what you’re going to get when you click through.